indeedeng/starfish/README.md

 - `node -v `, will show you which version of node you're using in your machine.
 - If your version is below 10.13.0, either update to a compatible version of node, or [install nvm](https://github.com/nvm-sh/nvm#about) so that Starfish can use a compatible node version without affecting other applications on your system.

-#### Next, make a .csv file with the Github Ids you're interested in checking, and, if desired, an "alternate id" to go with each
+#### Next, make a .csv file with the GitHub Ids you're interested in checking, and, if desired, an "alternate id" to go with each
 > #### Q&A Time!
 > ##### What do you mean "alternate id"?
 > I mean, if you normally identify your employees by some unique identifier- like an LDAP, their email, an employee id number, or even just their names- you can add that to the CSV so that your output is more useful to you.
 (For example, we find a list of the emails of every employee who's eligible to vote in the FOSS Fund that month to be really useful.)